Office of the Whistleblower Bill [HL]

 Overview

-This bill establishes an Office of the Whistleblower in the UK to support individuals who report wrongdoing within public or private organizations.
-The Office will provide advice, support, and potentially financial redress to whistleblowers who have suffered negative consequences as a result of their disclosures.
+This bill establishes an Office of the Whistleblower in the UK to support individuals who report wrongdoing within their organisations.
+The Office will provide advice, support, and potentially financial redress to whistleblowers, while also overseeing and monitoring relevant bodies to ensure the proper handling of disclosures.

 Description

-- Panel of advisors: Establishing and managing a panel of legal and advisory bodies to support whistleblowers.
+- Panel of Advisors: Establishing and maintaining a panel of legal firms and advisory bodies to provide advice and support to whistleblowers.

-The Office will have the power to direct and monitor relevant bodies to ensure confidentiality and appropriate handling of disclosed information.
+- Oversight: Giving directions to and monitoring relevant bodies to ensure confidentiality and appropriate handling of disclosed information.

 Government Spending